Zerohour214/socereal-cli/README.md

 This document serves as the main documentation for the project.
 Each section can be navigated like a wiki using the table of contents below.

+Cause when life gives you lemon.
+Make Cereal.

+So Cereal - So Serious -Show Serial - So Surreal

 ## Table of Contents
 - [Overview](#overview)
 - [Features](#features)